How to crack the transition from autumn grazing to winter housing

 Feeding Space

-Sufficient feeding space is one of the most basic requirements for enabling feed intakes.
+Sufficient feeding space is one of the most basic requirements for enabling feed intakes when in winter housing.

 It’s important to keep the feed space and feed offered clean and well in reach for the cattle, a smooth floor material will make this easier for consumption.
 An easily accessible feed space will reduce the labour needed to push feed and remove waste feed.
 With whichever feed option used – be that barriers, troughs, rails – it is important to maintain these prior to the housing period to ensure there are no protruding sharp edges which could cause injury.
 Inspection of the facility should be continued whilst cattle are housed.